Bypass cors restrictions in javascript with PHP

 ?>

-Now I can simply make an ajax call from javascript and access this resource over my own PHP file:
+Now simply make an ajax call from javascript and access this resource over the PHP file.

 return $.ajax({